 The endogenous cannabinoid system is a major part of the human bodies regulatory systems, for things such as eye sight, digestion, the nervous system, our heart, and so much more.
-Essentially the Endocannabinoid System is throughout the entire human body, male and female.
-We also share this system with other vertebrate
+Essentially the Endocannabinoid System is existent in the body in most if not all vertebrates.

 Cannabinoids promote homeostasis at every level of biological life, from the sub-cellular, to the organism, and perhaps to the community and beyond.
 Here’s one example: autophagy, a process in which a cell sequesters part of its contents to be self-digested and recycled, is mediated by the cannabinoid system.
 While this process keeps normal cells alive, allowing them to maintain a balance between the synthesis, degradation, and subsequent recycling of cellular products, it has a deadly effect on malignant tumor cells, causing them to consume themselves in a programmed cellular suicide.
 The death of cancer cells, of course, promotes homeostasis and survival at the level of the entire organism.

 In short, the above is saying that the Endocannabinoid system is responsible for the preservation, elongation, and improvement of the human body and promote quality of life, even for those who at one point believed that they would surely die from their terminal disease.